 The different types of organizational culture

 KEY TAKEAWAYS FOR HR PROFESSIONALS

 It’s important to know the main facets of any good company culture and the types of cultures there are.
 But the most important thing to know about culture is that it starts with hiring.
 Choosing those whose mindsets and values fit into your company will turn any organization into an organically functioning whole.
 This is called hiring for a “culture fit,” meaning that someone will feel comfortable in your office environment.

 Not everyone fits into every company culture.
 Some people prefer hierarchies, others prefer less structure.
 Some are more comfortable in a competitive environment, others prefer a more relaxed atmosphere.
 Hiring for culture fit requires putting the right puzzle piece, the employee, in with the right puzzle, the company.
 And in order to ensure the best outcome possible, there are a few things to keep in mind.

 If you’re hiring for culture fit, hire actively and choose carefully.
 Don’t just choose a passive candidate with the most agreeable interview, even if their resume has all the right keywords.
 Include questions in the interview process that test for culture fit.
 If you can, find someone special to fill the role, as the perfect fit is out there somewhere (even if it takes a little more energy to look for them).

 KEEP SOFT SKILLS IN MIND

 Soft skills are of the utmost importance when you’re hiring for culture fit.
-Unfortunately, only 40% of employers do any sort of skills test regarding soft skills, even if it’s just an exercise with their prospective teammates.
-Invest in creating a screening method for soft skills that fits well with your culture and the team the new person will be part of.
+Unfortunately, only 40% of employers do any skills test regarding soft skills, even if it’s just an exercise with their prospective teammates.
+Invest in creating a screening method for soft skills that fit well with your culture and the team the new person will be part of.

 LOOK INTERNALLY FIRST